About Letton Hall

 Letton Hall Trust

-Established as a charity in 1980, the Letton Hall Trust now owns and manages the property and ministry of Letton Hall.
+The Letton Hall Trust now owns and manages the property and ministry of Letton Hall.
 Our Trustees come from various walks of life and serve voluntarily to oversee the direction and values of the trust.

 Letton Hall is managed by the resident Centre Manager, Jon, supported by an excellent staff team who take care of the facilities and ensure that they are always ready and prepared for guests.
 We have a regular group of dedicated volunteers who keep the gardens and grounds looking good all year round.

 Catherine, Emma, Josiah